GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

 echo '======================================='
 ```

-`getBUFR` imports modules from `pypromice.postprocess.csv2bufr` and config objects from `pypromice.postprocess.wmo_config`, and completes the following:
+`getBUFR` imports functions from `pypromice.postprocess.csv2bufr` and config objects from `pypromice.postprocess.wmo_config`.
+The following is completed for each station:

-- Reads transmitted data files from `aws-l3/tx/*/*_hour.csv`
+- Read L3 transmitted data files from `aws-l3/tx/*/*_hour.csv`
-- Uses the most recent single (and valid) observation from each station to create a BUFR file, written to `src/pypromice/postprocess/BUFR_out/`.
+- Use the most recent valid observation set to create a BUFR file, written to `src/pypromice/postprocess/BUFR_out/`.
 - Included variables are instantaneous air temperature, relative humidity, pressure, wind speed and wind direction.
 In the future, we can consider including radiation variables and precipitation.

-`getBUFR` has several command-line args which can be configured in the `argparse` section at the top of the code (viewable with `getBUFR --help`).

-Running with the `--positions` flag (currently default in production) will write the most recent transmitted station positions to `aws-l3/AWS_station_locations.csv`.
-These positions are from a linear regression fit using the previous 3 months of transmitted data for each station.
-GPS-transmitted position data is used if available, otherwise modem-derived positions scraped from the email text are used (if modem-derived positions are used, no elevation is available).
-These are the same positions written to the BUFR files.
-The linear regression procedure uses `sklearn` and is completed in `csv2bufr.linear_fit`.

 ### bufr_wrapper.sh